The DIA 2018 Global Annual Meeting brings together thousands of innovators from around the globe.

 This session will demonstrate how advocacy groups can be effectively leveraged for protocol design and in capturing valuable information from standard clinical practice-information that is real-world evidence driven and much needed to develop effective clinical trials.

-Learning Objective : Discuss the use of advocacy groups in understanding factors in the real word setting outside of clinical trials that can help better understand a disease and develop drugs more effectively; Distinguish the type of information that can be learned from these groups in real world evidence that can influence the development of better medications
+Learning Objective : Discuss the importance of using advocacy groups to provide experiences in the real word setting outside of clinical trials that can help understand a disease and develop drugs more effectively; Distinguish the type of information that can be learned from these groups in real world evidence that can influence the development of better medications.

 How Do You Integrate the Patient Voice Into the Drug Development Process?